xriss/djon/readme.md

 DJON is JSON but we DGAF.
 =========================

-DJON is a UTF8 only relaxed superset of JSON.
+DJON is a UTF8 only relaxed superset of JSON so can also be used as a JSON parser.
 DJON supports round trip comments, numbers are explicitly 64bit floats and strings can contain raw binary data.

 Djon is half man half machine: